MarsCapone/fractal-viewer/README.md

 * Scrollbar for Settings panel allows user to make Settings pane even smaller without loss of functionality.
 * Various colouring schemes permitted.
-Colour schemes set from `SetColours.java`.
+Colour schemes set from `calculation.SetColours.java`.
 * Ability to generate different fractal types.
-All settings regarding this feature are found in `SetAlgorithms.java` which also includes full documentation.
+All settings regarding this feature are found in `calculation.SetAlgorithms.java` which also includes full documentation.
 * Ability to use the mouse middle button to scroll zoom.
 This works best with a mechanical mouse.